karlseguin/zqlite.zig/readme.md

 * `commit() !void` and `rollback() void` - commits and rollback the current transaction
 * `prepare(sql, args) !zqlite.Stmt` - returns a thin wrapper around a `*c.sqlite3_stmt`. `row` and `rows` wrap this type.
 * `deinit() void` and `deinitErr() !void` - closes the database. `deinit()` silently ignores any error, if you care about the error, use `deinitErr()`
+* `busyTimeout(ms)` - Sets the busyHandler for the connection.
+See https://www.sqlite.org/c3ref/busy_timeout.html

 # Row and Rows
 Both `row` and `rows` wrap an `zqlite.Stmt` which itself is a thin wrapper around an `*c.sqlite3_stmt`.